Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Important design considerations

- * The business data and deduplication data need to be stored in the same database.
+WARNING: To take advantage of the same local database transaction to store all data and get a similar experience to using DTC, the business data and Outbox deduplication data *must be stored in the same database*.

  * The Outbox feature works only for messages sent from NServiceBus message handlers.
  * Endpoints using DTC can communicate with endpoints using Outbox only if either of the following conditions are satisfied:
    * Endpoints using Outbox don't send messages to endpoints using DTC.
 However, endpoints using DTC can send messages to endpoints using Outbox.